articles

 Every person’s individual need for communication is different.
 Some may need a lot of communication, while others don’t.
 Some may need some communication, but not a lot, and others may need to communicate all the time, talk only about themselves and never lend a listening ear to their partner.

 In a couple, communication should match each other’s needs.
-The singer’s lack of communication, and in those instances where he did communicate, his lack of meaningful interaction, has been one of—if not the single most—important factors in my decision to end the relationship.
+One man’s lack of communication, and in those instances where he did communicate, his lack of meaningful interaction, has been one of—if not the single most—important factors in my decision to end the relationship.

 Sometimes he doesn’t communicate, and when he does, it’s like communicating with a hyena!
 I feel like I am texting with a hyena that has learned how to send messages on a smartphone but hasn’t learned how to speak in a coherent, sincere, and direct way that is understandable by a human being—one that focuses on solving problems or sharing meaningful conversations, rather than creating new issues.